davepinch/pinchy.cc/content/about/this-is-my-extended-memory-as-i-get-older.md

 ---
-title: "One day I will look upon these memories as a stranger."
+title: "This is my extended memory as I get older."
-next: "This is my *commonplace book*."
+next: "One day I will look upon these memories as a stranger."
 tags:
   - about me
 ---